 Remembering the 65th: Duke's General Hospital Unit documents the staff, activities, and accomplishments of Duke's World War II hospital unit.
 Drawing from the Duke University Medical Center Archives collections, the exhibit features photographs, artwork, documents, and scrapbooks created by the individuals involved with the unit.

 This exhibit documents the rescue and recovery attempts undertaken after the sinking of the USS Squalus on May 23, 1939.
 Items digitized in this exhibition are taken from materials donated to the Duke Medical Center Library & Archives by the family of Dr. Charles W. Shilling.
-The items are divided into 3 sections: I. Images used by Dr. Shilling during his numerous talks and speeches regarding the rescue and recovery of the USS Squalus, II.
-Firsthand narrative of the rescue of the 33 survivors provided by Dr. Shilling, and III.
-Images documenting the recovery of the USS Squalus prior to towing to the Portsmouth Navy Yard.
+The items are divided into 2 sections: I. Images used by Dr. Shilling during his numerous talks and speeches regarding the rescue and recovery of the USS Squalus and images documenting the recovery of the USS Squalus prior to towing to the Portsmouth Navy Yard, and II.
+Articles and a firsthand narrative of the rescue of the 33 survivors provided by Dr. Shilling.